gvegayon/parallel/papers/stata-journal/comments_to_reviewer.md

 > It would probably be useful to define "socket" for users who are not as familiar with these concepts.
 It could also be useful to reference either processors or cores to avoid any potential confusion among readers.
 It would be useful to provide some type of context/explanation of what types of tasks might be considered "embarrassingly parallel" and to provide a bit of context around  what types of tasks make good candidates for parallelization.
 The first paragraph is fine for readers who are already familiar with this topic area to some degree, but I think providing a bit more context initially could make the opening  more appealing to the broader readership of the Stata Journal.
 In the last sentence the 'to parallelize these tasks' is vague.
 If you're able to  provide some context around tasks that don't require communication between themselves I think it will clarify the meaning/intent of this sentence quite a bit.
 The citation refering to Stata's performance report lists  a different year from the website that it references : 30jan2016 Superscripts in the paragraph below redirect users to the wrong location in  the document (both direct users to the figure on the following page).

-*   We simplified this paragraph by removing all the part mentioning sockets and cores, and just talk about processors (cores) and leave it there.
+*   We simplified this paragraph by removing the part mentioning sockets and cores, and just talking about processors (cores) and leave it there.

 *   We gave examples of embarassingly parallel tasks